Krithika-MH/JurisSecure/README.md

 bash
 Copy code

 git clone https://github.com/yourusername/jurissecure.git

 Install dependencies:

 bash
-Copy code
 npm install

-Smart Contract Deployment: Use Remix IDE to compile and deploy your smart contracts to the Ethereum blockchain.
+Smart Contract Deployment:
+Use Remix IDE to compile and deploy your smart contracts to the Ethereum blockchain.

-Connect to MetaMask: Make sure MetaMask is configured to the appropriate network for interacting with the smart contracts.
+Connect to MetaMask:
+Make sure MetaMask is configured to the appropriate network for interacting with the smart contracts.

 🌍 Real-World Applications